 Learn more about cancer surgery .

-After surgery, adjuvant radiation therapy is given regularly for a number of weeks after a lumpectomy to eliminate any remaining cancer cells near the tumor site or elsewhere within the breast.
-Adjuvant radiation therapy is also recommended for some patients after a mastectomy depending upon the size of their tumor, number of cancerous lymph nodes under the arm, and width of the tissue margin around the tumor removed by the surgeon.
+Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this approach is rare.
+Adjuvant radiation therapy is recommended for some men after a mastectomy depending on the size of their tumor, the number of cancerous lymph nodes under the arm, and the width of the tissue margin around the tumor removed by the surgeon.

-- Hypofractionated radiation is giving a higher daily dose of radiation over a shorter time (usually 3 to 4 weeks instead of 6 to 7 weeks).
+- Hypofractionated radiation is giving a higher daily dose of radiation over a shorter time, usually 3 to 4 weeks instead of 6 to 7 weeks.

 Learn more about radiation therapy .

 Chemotherapy is the use of drugs to destroy cancer cells, which work usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).